-Detailed information about lease liabilities - see note 20.
+Detailed information about lease liabilities - see note 19.

-As at 31 December 2016, the Parent Company used a warehouse in Nadarzyn and passenger cars under an operating lease agreement (note 21).
-Moreover, subsidiaries used warehouses with offices in Shanghai and Bucharest.
+As at 31 December 2016, the Company used a warehouse in Nadarzyn and several dozens of passenger cars under an operating lease agreement (note 20).

-Apart from the property, plant and equipment serving as security in respect of working capital facilities (note 17), there are no restrictions on the use of property, plant and equipment held by the Group.
+Apart from the property, plant and equipment serving as security in respect of working capital facilities (note 16), there are no restrictions on the use of property, plant and equipment held by the Company.

-As at 31 December 2016, the Group is not a party to any agreement under which it would be obliged to purchase non-current assets.
+As at 31 December 2016, the Company is not a party to any agreement under which it would be obliged to purchase non-current assets.

-In 2016 and 2015, the Group did not capitalise borrowing costs due to the insignificancy of these amounts.
+In 2016 and 2015, the Company did not capitalise borrowing costs due to the insignificancy of these amounts.

 In 2012, a legal defect was revealed in a contribution in kind which Toya Development Sp. z o.o.
-Spółka Komandytowa (hereinafter: Toya Development) received on 6 April 2011 from the Parent Company, which at the time acted as its general partner.
+Spółka Komandytowa (formerly: Toya Development) received on 6 April 2011 from TOYA S.A., which at the time acted as its general partner.
 The contribution was an organisationally separated and financially organised part of the TOYA S.A. enterprise - the Branch in Kryniczno, which draws up its separate financial statements under the relevant accounting regulations.
 In the financial statements prepared as at 31 December 2010 and until 6 April 2011, the branch was presented as a disposal group held for distribution.
 One of the components of the disposal group held for distribution was the ownership of a property constituting a plot of land with a carrying amount of PLN 4 thousand and expenditure on the fixing of devices worth PLN 2,270 thousand on the said plot.

-The legal defect revealed in 2012 stemmed from the fact that as at 6 April 2011 the Parent Company was not the owner of the said property, as by virtue of a decision of the Head of Wisznia Mała Municipality dated 7 May 2007, the plot of land in question became property of Trzebnicki Poviat (hereinafter: "Poviat").
+The legal defect revealed in 2012 stemmed from the fact that as at 6 April 2011 TOYA S.A. was not the owner of the said property, as by virtue of a decision of the Head of Wisznia Mała Municipality dated 7 May 2007, the plot of land in question became property of Trzebnicki Poviat (hereinafter: "Poviat").
 Therefore, there has been no effective transfer of ownership of the property described above or of the expenditure associated therewith.

-In connection with the spin-off of the disposal group, the plot along with the expenditure has been removed from the Group's books as at 6 April 2011, as detailed in the consolidated financial statements as at 31 December 2011.
-However, since there has been no effective transfer of ownership and the Parent Company formally is not the owner of the plot due to expropriation, the Parent Company is entitled to make claims against the Poviat for expropriation of the said property and the expenditure incurred in relation therewith.
-As a result of the disclosed legal defect of the contribution, the property along with the expenditure is recognised as at 31 December 2015 in the off-balance-sheet records of the Group, as it does not meet the definition of a Group's asset.
+In connection with the spin-off of the disposal group, the plot along with the expenditure has been removed from the Company's books as at 6 April 2011, as detailed in the financial statements prepared as at 31 December 2011.
+However, since there has been no effective transfer of ownership and TOYA S.A. formally is not the owner of the plot due to expropriation, TOYA S.A. is entitled to make claims against the Poviat for expropriation of the said property and the expenditure incurred in relation therewith.
+As a result of the disclosed legal defect of the contribution, the property along with the expenditure is recognised as at 31 December 2015 in the off-balance-sheet records of the Company, as it does not meet the definition of a Company's asset.

-By way of compensation for the damage resulting from the property's legal defect, TOYA S.A. was obliged to pay to Toya Development a compensation equivalent to the amount of compensation obtained from the Trzebnicki Poviat.
+By way of compensation for the damage resulting from the property's legal defect, TOYA S.A. is obliged to pay to Toya Development a compensation equivalent to the amount of compensation obtained from the Trzebnicki Poviat.
 The right to compensation will arise in the amount of the compensation obtained by Toya S.A., providing that such compensation is obtained.
 As at 31 December 2015 there was an ongoing Court proceedings on this case.
-As at 31 December 2016, as a result of closing of the Court proceedings (see note 30), the property has been removed from the off-balance-sheet records.
+As at 31 December 2016, as a result of closing of the Court proceedings (see note 29), the property has been removed from the off-balance-sheet records.

-9. Intangible assets
+8. Intangible assets